• Skip to primary navigation

 • Contact Science Sparks

-Home » Primary Science » Key Stage 1 Science » Homemade slushy drink with ice and salt
+Home » Primary Science » Key Stage 1 Science » 5 Minute Slushy Drink

 The recent mini heatwave in the UK meant we needed some serious help cooling down, so we had another go at making homemade slushy drinks!

-To make a slushy drink you need to partially freeze a lovely fruity liquid.
+To make a slushy drink, you need to partially freeze a delicious fruity liquid.
+This can be fruit juice, smoothie, flavoured milk or anything else you enjoy the taste of.

 What is freezing?